flaxandteal/flaxandteal-website/content/arches-work/_index.md

 <strong>Why Flax & Teal?</strong>

+At Flax & Teal, we are more than just a software consultancy and IT solutions provider - we are passionate advocates for the preservation of cultural heritage.
+We aim to empower organisations worldwide to safeguard their invaluable heritage assets for future generations.

+<strong> Registered Arches Suppliers</strong>

+Arches is revolutionising the way cultural heritage institutions manage, document, and share their collections.

 We have conducted Arches workshops with the Arches team to build a roadmap for integrating the Arches software with modern DevOps flows, and are the leading team in doing so.

 As open source leaders, Arches naturally fits into our service expertise, we have run community events combining Arches platforms and Virtual Reality spaces, to push Arches’ technical capabilities.